lmaoleonix/lmaoleonix/README.md

 - 👋 Hi, I’m @lmaoleonix
 - 👀 I’m interested in guitars, coding.
-- 🌱 I’m currently learning HTML, CSS, PHP.
+- 🌱 I’m currently learning no languages at the moment.
+- The languages I know: Python, Lua, HTML, CSS, JS.
-- 📫 Discord: leo_#6851
+- 📫 Discord: lmaoleonix#8093

 <!---
 lmaoleonix/lmaoleonix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.